gitter-badger/OAuth2ServerBundle/Resources/doc/Plugin/ScopeManager.md

 # How to extend the scope class?

 At the moment, it is not possible to extend the scope class.
 But this feature is planned for a next release.
-You will be able to add properties (e.g. description) and manage them with a dedicated scope manager (e.g. store scopes in a database).
+You will be able to add properties (e.g. description) and manage them with a dedicated scope client_manager (e.g. store scopes in a database).

 [Go back](../Use.md)